Best Shoes For Nurses

 A good fit is essential to prevent blisters and discomfort.
 Consider options with adjustable straps or laces, wide-width availability, and arch support tailored to your foot type.

-A black leather sneaker with padded insoles and flexible rubber outsole for all-day comfort.
+A comfortable leather sneaker with Velcro® straps, cushioned insoles, and a flexible rubber outsole.

 A black clog with slip-resistant outsole and cushioned, antimicrobial insole for all-day comfort.